Philipp Meyer: Career

-Meyer worked as a first responder for about fifteen years, mostly on a part-time basis.
+Meyer worked as a first responder for about 15 years, mostly part-time.
 In his early twenties he volunteered as an orderly at the R Adams Cowley Shock Trauma Center in downtown Baltimore.
-He would later serve as a volunteer firefighter at fire departments in Maryland and upstate New York.
-He was one of the first outside EMTs to respond to Hurricane Katrina in 2005 in New Orleans, driving his own vehicle there and arriving on the day of the storm.
+He served as a volunteer firefighter at fire departments in Maryland and upstate New York.
+He was one of the first outside EMTs to respond to Hurricane Katrina in 2005, driving his own vehicle to New Orleans and arriving on the day of the storm.

 Meyer also spent a few years working on Wall Street.
 After graduating from college, he took a job with the Swiss investment bank UBS as a derivatives trader.
-He describes his experience there as "soul-crushing" but also maintained friendships with many of his old colleagues.
+He has called his experience there "soul-crushing" but also maintained friendships with many of his old colleagues.

-After several years at UBS, Meyer committed to pursuing his dream of becoming a writer.
+After several years at UBS, Meyer committed to becoming a writer.
 He wrote a second novel that he could not get published, a book he has called "an apprentice-level work".
 He moved back into his parents' house in Baltimore, taking jobs driving an ambulance and as a construction worker.
-He was preparing for a long-term career as a paramedic when, in 2005, he received a fellowship at the Michener Center for Writers in Austin, Texas, where he wrote the majority of American Rust.
-Random House bought American Rust at the end of 2008.
+He was preparing for a long-term career as a paramedic when, in 2005, he received a fellowship at the Michener Center for Writers in Austin, Texas, where he wrote most of American Rust.
+Random House bought American Rust in 2008.
 During his time at the Michener Center, Meyer met fellow writer Kevin Powers, who later wrote the 2012 Iraq War novel The Yellow Birds.

 In 2010, Meyer was named to The New Yorkers "20 under 40", its decennial list of 20 promising writers under the age of 40.
-His second novel The Son was published in 2013.
+His second novel, The Son, was published in 2013.

 After the publication of The Son, Meyer decided to explore work in Hollywood as a sideline to writing books.
 He developed The Son as a television show and co-founded a production company (which was dissolved after a few years).
 In a 2023 interview with Ryan Holiday, Meyer said he found it almost impossible to balance working in television with writing books and that he had returned to writing books.
-Also that he had spent the majority of the previous decade working on his third novel, The City.
+He said he had spent most of the previous decade working on his third novel, The City.

-AMC adapted The Son as a television series starring Pierce Brosnan which ran for several seasons.
-Showtime and Amazon adapted American Rust into a television show starring Jeff Daniels.
+AMC adapted The Son as a television series that ran for several seasons.
+Showtime and Amazon adapted American Rust into a television show.
 The second season premiered in 2024.